-Services that are covered for you What you must pay when you get these Services Days 1-20: Skilled nursing facility (SNF) care \$0 co-pay per day (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Services that are covered for you What you must pay when you get these Services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
-Days 21-100: \$160 co-pay per day Prior authorization is required.
+Prior authorization is required.
 Limited up to 100 days per benefit period.
 No prior hospital stay is required.
-The co-pays above apply per benefit period.
-A benefit Covered services include, but are not limited to: period begins on the day of Semi-private room (or a private room if medically admission.
-A benefit period necessary). ends when: Meals, including special diets.
+Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary).
+Meals, including special diets.
 Skilled nursing services.
-You have not been in a SNF for 60 days in a row, or you Physical therapy, occupational therapy, and speech remain in a SNF and haven't received skilled care for 60 Drugs administered to you as part of your plan of care days in a row.
-(This includes substances that are naturally present in the body, such as blood clotting factors).
+Physical therapy, occupational therapy, and speech therapy.
+Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors).
 Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood are covered beginning with the first pint used.
 Medical and surgical supplies ordinarily provided by SNFs.
-If you go into a SNF after Laboratory tests ordinarily provided by SNFs. one benefit period has X-rays and other radiology services ordinarily provided by ended, a new benefit period SNFs. begins.
-Use of appliances such as wheelchairs ordinarily provided by SNFs.
+Laboratory tests ordinarily provided by SNFs.
+X-rays and other radiology services ordinarily provided by SNFs.
 Physician/Practitioner services.
 Generally, you will get your SNF care from in-network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't an in-network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility A SNF where your spouse is living at the time you leave the hospital.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
+Days 1-20: \$0 co-pay per dayDays 21-100: \$150 co-pay per dayThe co-pays above apply per benefit period.
+A benefit • A SNF where your spouse is living at the time you leave the hospital.